CHA2DS2-VAScStart Assessment

 What is the CHA2DS2‑VASc score?

-An internationally accepted score to estimate ischemic stroke risk in atrial fibrillation.
-It considers age, sex, heart failure, hypertension, diabetes, prior stroke/TIA, and vascular disease.
+A widely used tool to estimate ischemic stroke risk in atrial fibrillation, incorporating age, sex, heart failure, hypertension, diabetes, prior stroke/TIA and vascular disease.

 Q